Chester C. Thompson: Early life

 Thompson was born September 19, 1893, in Rock Island, Illinois.
 He was the son of Charles L. and Susan Miller Thompson.
-From an early age Thompson was introduced to the world of politics, his father was an Alderman on the City Council.
+From an early age Thompson was introduced to the world of politics, his father was an alderman on the city council.
 Thompson attended Rock Island public schools and graduated from Rock Island High School in 1911.
-During World War I Thompson served as a corporal in Headquarters Company of the Twenty-Fifth Coast Artillery from 1918-1919.
-He was engaged in the plastering business from 1910-1932.
+During World War I Thompson served as a corporal in Headquarters Company of the Twenty-Fifth Coast Artillery from 1918 to 1919.
+He was engaged in the plastering business from 1910 to 1932.

 Political career

-On November 7, 1922, Thompson won his first elective office winning the office of Rock Island County Treasurer, one of two Democrats elected that year in the County he served in that office until 1926.
+On November 7, 1922, Thompson won his first elective office, winning the office of Rock Island County Treasurer, one of two Democrats elected that year in the county; he served in that office until 1926.
 In late 1926 Thompson announced his candidacy for Mayor of Rock Island, Illinois.
-At this time the City of Rock Island was predominantly Republican and the County Treasurer faced an uphill battle against popular Republican Alderman William R. Carse.
-In a tight race Thompson stunned the City by winning the election and becoming Rock Island's first Democratic Mayor in 30 years.
+At this time the City of Rock Island was predominantly Republican, and the county treasurer faced an uphill battle against popular Republican alderman William R. Carse.
+In a tight race Thompson stunned the city by winning the election and becoming Rock Island's first Democratic mayor in 30 years.

-Thompson went on to win two more times in 1929 and 1931 defeating former mayor Walter A. Rosenfield by a wide margin and an even wider margin in two years later.
+Thompson went on to win two more times in 1929 and 1931, defeating former mayor Walter A. Rosenfield by a wide margin and an even wider margin in two years later.
 Thompson, a New Deal Democrat, announced his candidacy for U.S. Congress in 1931 pledging to bring the nation out of the Great Depression.
-He went on to win the Democratic nomination, and in a hard fought battle against popular incumbent Congressman John Clayton Allen, Thompson rode to victory as one of the many Democrats winning in a nationwide landslide.
+He went on to win the Democratic nomination, and in a hard-fought battle against popular incumbent Congressman John Clayton Allen, Thompson rode to victory as one of the many Democrats winning in a nationwide landslide.

 As a member of Congress, Thompson was a big supporter of President Franklin Roosevelt and the New Deal.
-With the aid of the New Deal and the help of Rock Island Mayor Robert P. Galbraith Thompson was able to secure funding for the construction of a new high school and a water treatment plant.
+With the aid of the New Deal and the help of Rock Island mayor Robert P. Galbraith, Thompson was able to secure funding for the construction of a new high school and a water treatment plant.
 Thompson served in Congress for three terms before his defeat for reelection in 1938 by political newcomer Anton J. Johnson.

-On November 15, 1939, former congressman Thompson was appointed president and chairman of the board of the Inland Waterways Corporation and he served there until his resignation on August 15, 1944.
-He was president of the American Waterways Operations, Inc where he served tell his retirement in 1957.
-He was a member and chairman of the Rock Island County Jury Commission and a member and chairman of the County Board of Supervisor from 1965 tell his death in 1971.
+On November 15, 1939, former congressman Thompson was appointed president and chairman of the board of the Inland Waterways Corporation, and he served there until his resignation on August 15, 1944.
+He was president of the American Waterways Operations, Inc, where he served till his retirement in 1957.
+He was a member and chairman of the Rock Island County Jury Commission and a member and chairman of the county board of supervisors from 1965 till his death in 1971.

-In 1964 Thompson announced that he would once again run for Mayor of his home community.
+In 1964 Thompson announced that he would once again run for mayor of his home community.
 In a fierce and competitive battle Thompson was defeated by City Councilman James Haymaker.
-Thompson died on January 30, 1971, at the age of 77 ending his fifty year career as a public servant.
+Thompson died on January 30, 1971, at the age of 77, ending his fifty-year career as a public servant.